Pyromania in children: Treatment

 If a child is diagnosed with pyromania, there are treatment options despite the lack of scientific research on the genetic cause.
 Studies have shown that children with repeat cases of setting fires tend to respond better to a case-management approach rather than a medical approach.

 The first crucial step for treatment should be parents sitting down with their child and having a one-on-one interview.
 The interview itself should try to determine which stresses on the family, methods of discipline, or other factors contribute to the child's uncontrollable desire to set fires.
 Some examples of treatment methods are problem-solving skills, anger management, communication skills, aggression replacement training, and cognitive restructuring.

 The chances that a child will recover from pyromania are very slim according to recent studies, but there are ways to channel the child's desire to set fires to relieve tension—for example, alternate activities such as playing a sport or an instrument.

 Another method of treatment is fire-safety education.
 At times, the best method of treatment is child counseling or a residential treatment center.

 However, since cases of child pyromania are so rare, there has not been enough research done on the success of these treatment methods.
 The most common and effective treatment of pyromania in children is behavioral modification.
 The results usually range from fair to poor.
 Behavioral modification seems to work on children with pyromaniac tendencies about 95% of the time.

 History

 Early studies into the causes of pyromania come from Freudian psychoanalysis.
 Around 1850, there were many arguments about the causes of pyromania.

 The two biggest sides of the argument were whether pyromania comes from a mental or genetic disorder or moral deficiency.
 Freud reasoned that fire-setting was an archaic desire to gain power over nature.

 The first study done on fire-setting behavior in children was in 1940 and was credited to Helen Yarnall, who compared fire-setting to fears of castration in male children and said that by setting a fire, some young males feel that they have gained power over adults.
 This 1940 study also introduced the idea that a good predictor of violent behavior in adult life is fire-setting and cruelty towards animals as a child.

+In Argentina, juvenile serial killer Cayetano Santos Godino intermingled his murders of young children with intentional fires (at least seven known), being later diagnosed as a pyromaniac.